Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

   3. Compile statistics -> Find the scores that are meaningful
   4. Collect all pairs and build profile
   5. Iterate (find new matches using new profile) -> Query database with profile
+- Output is a Profile -> used today to generate profiles

 # Comparative Modeling